 Substituting the above series expansion into Eq. \eqref{d2g} leads to the following five-term recursion relation $c_m, c_{m-1}, c_{m-2}, c_{m-3}, c_{m-4}$,

 with the following additional relations between the coefficients $c_1, c_2, c_3$ and $c_0$,

-Our five-term recursion relation here should be compared with corresponding three-term recursion relation for axial perturbations \cite{Leaver:1985ax, Nollert:1993zz, Firouzjahi:2025jja}.
+Our five-term recursion relation here should be compared with the corresponding three-term recursion relation for axial perturbations \cite{Leaver:1985ax, Nollert:1993zz, Firouzjahi:2025jja}.
 This is because the Zerilli equation is algebraically more complicated than the RW equation.

 For any value of $m\geq4$, the recursion relation \eqref{cm} and the conditions \eqref{c1}-\eqref{c3} give a polynomial expression for $c_m$ in terms of $\omega_I$ with a normalization coefficient proportional to $c_0$.
-As supposed, the function $g(r)$ is regular at $r=0$ and in order for this function to be regular at $r=1$ too, it is necessary that the sum $\sum_{m=0}^{\infty}c_{m}$ to exist and to be finite.
+As supposed, the function $g(r)$ is regular at $r=0$, and in order for this function to be regular at $r=1$ too, it is necessary that the sum $\sum_{m=0}^{\infty}c_{m}$ exists and is finite.
 This criterion determines the spectrum of our bound state perturbations.
 Note that we are looking for the bound state solution with an imaginary spectrum $\omega=i\omega_{I}$ with $\omega_I > 0$.

 We use the numerical method prescribed in \cite{Firouzjahi:2018drr, Firouzjahi:2025jja} to calculate the bounded-state spectrum.
 As argued in \cite{Firouzjahi:2018drr}, in order for the sum $\sum_{m=0}^{\infty}c_{m}$ to exist and to be finite, it is sufficient that the coefficient $c_m$ becomes zero for a large value of $m$.
 If this condition holds for a large value of $m$, then the successive terms $c_{m+1}$, $c_{m+2}$, ... are suppressed and we can expect that the sum $\sum_{m=0}^{\infty}c_{m}$ to converge quickly.
 The high accuracy of this method compared to the method of Leaver \cite{Leaver:1985ax} was confirmed in \cite{Firouzjahi:2018drr}.
 Furthermore, our smooth numerical plots for the profile of $Z(r)$ as presented in Fig. \ref{fig:Z} confirm that this approach is reliable.
-In addition, the fact that our numerical method predicts the existence of the ASM as a ground state solution, which is confirmed analytically as well, indicates that our numerical prescription is based on a solid ground.
+In addition, the fact that our numerical method predicts the existence of the ASM as a ground state solution, which is confirmed analytically as well, indicates that our numerical prescription is based on solid ground.